isaacBullinger/Weather_Forecast/README.md

 # Future Work

+Adding animations.
-I would like to make locations autofill.
+Making locations autofill.
-I would also like to add more weather information.
+Add more weather information.
-I would like to add a weather graph showing the highs and lows.
+Add a weather graph showing the highs and lows.